By Roy Burner - Minister of the Gospel

 And the Lord asked Ezekiel: Is it a light thing that they commit the abominations which they commit here?
 Therefore will I deal in fury: my eye shall not spare (Ezekiel 8:13-18).
 The countdown on immorality had began long before it was revealed to Ezekiel.
 It was then finalized at the midnight hour when God's wrath was manifested towards the abominations committed.

-Scripture reveals what happens when the final countdown on immorality takes place, in saying: Behold, the Lord comes with ten thousands of his saints, to execute judgment upon all, and to convict all that are ungodly among them, of all their ungodly deeds which they have ungodly committed, and of all their harsh things which ungodly sinners have spoken against him.
+Scripture reveals what happens when the final countdown on immorality takes place, in saying: Behold, the Lord comes with ten thousands of his saints, to execute judgment upon all, and to convict all that are ungodly among them, of all their ungodly deeds which they have ungodly committed.

 These are murmurers, complainers, walking after their own lusts; and their mouth speaking great swelling words, having men's persons in admiration because of advantage (Jude 1:14-16).